benjamin-commits/readme-generator/Develop/mdfile/README.md

   - [Questions](#questions)

   ## Installation
-  npm init npm install inquirer
+  npm init, npm install inquirer

   ## Usage
-  To generate professional README markdown documents with the ease of a touch of a button.
+  To generate professional readme markdown documentation with the ease of a touch of a button.

   ## License
   ![badge](https://img.shields.io/badge/license-MIT-blue)